justinjaeger/AwardsPredictionApp/README.md

 ### Testing
 * Before we publish, we have to do a round of testing
 * Not sure about subsequent rounds, but for FIRST ROUND, Play store requires a published  round of Closed testing (https://play.google.com/console/u/0/developers/7592820188677524175/app/4975201475300894677/closed-testing)
-* Hit `Manage Track`, `Create new release`, add the App bundle from library, Next, Save
+* Click Alpha track; Click `Manage Track`, `Create new release`, add the App bundle from library, Next, Save
 * Publish for review - click `Send changes out for review` (https://play.google.com/console/u/0/developers/7592820188677524175/app/4975201475300894677/publishing)